Jules Bianchi: Formula Renault 3.5

 Bianchi opted to switch to the Formula Renault 3.5 Series for 2012, following his one-off appearance in the category in 2009.
 He signed for the Tech 1 Racing team, and was partnered with Kevin Korjus, and later with Daniel Abt.
 He finished second in the title race, narrowly losing out to Robin Frijns at the final round.

 Formula One career

-Ferrari and Sahara Force India (test roles)
+Test driver roles (2009–2012)

 In August 2009, Bianchi was linked by the BBC and various other media sources to the second Ferrari Formula One seat occupied by Luca Badoer during Felipe Massa's absence.
 Bianchi tested for Ferrari at the young drivers test at Circuito de Jerez for two of the three days, over 1–2 December 2009.
 The other drivers tested on 3 December included Daniel Zampieri, Marco Zipoli and Pablo Sánchez López as the top three finishers in the 2009 Italian Formula Three Championship.
 Bianchi's performance in this test led to him becoming the first recruit of the Ferrari Driver Academy and signing up to a long-term deal to remain at the team's disposal.